 Bed Joint Reinforcement Using Helical Bar

 Cracks in brickwork and masonry can be caused by a number of factors.
-These include thermal movement, failed drainage, poor construction, installation of replacement doors and windows and vegetation such as tree roots.
+These include, but are not limited to, thermal movement, failed drainage, poor construction, installation of replacement doors and windows, and vegetation such as tree roots.

 Bed Joint Reinforcement and crack stitching, involves the introduction of stainless-steel helical bar embedded in purpose made grout.
-This technology is designed to reconnect cracks in walls, restoring the structural integrity of failed masonry.
+This technology is designed to reconnect the masonry on either side of cracks in walls, restoring the structural integrity.

-With the introduction of the helical system we are able to create masonry beams that allow the safe removal of windows or masonry, distributing structural loads often minimising the need for piling or underpinning in subsidence cases.
+With the introduction of the helical system we are able to create masonry beams that allow the safe removal of windows or masonry, redistributing structural loads.
+In cases where subsidence has occurred, the introduction of the helical system can minimise the need for piling or underpinning.

 Using Bed Joint Reinforcement combined with other helical ties and repair strategies, we are able to provide a permanent repair solution for lintel failure, lateral restraint, retaining and boundary wall restraint and repair.